Mary Fitzpatrick, Ph.D., L.P

 email@example.com | (608) 263-5367

-Mr. Núñez is the scholarship officer and administrator for the LEED (Leadership in Engineering Excellence and Engineering Diversity) Scholars Program for undergraduate students.
-In addition to his passion for college student success and advocacy, Brian enjoys paddling, playing percussion and attending sporting events in Madison.
+Alexis is the scholarship officer and administrator for the LEED (Leadership in Engineering Excellence and Engineering Diversity) Scholars Program for undergraduate students.
+In addition to her passion for college student success and advocacy, Alexis enjoys coaching volleyball, cheering on the Badgers, and spending time with friends.

 email@example.com | (608) 890-1403

-Megan Thilmony is a recent UW graduate with a B.S. in Environmental Science.
+Megan Thilmony has a degree in Environmental Science from UW-Madison.
 As the Communications Specialist for the DAO, Megan is responsible for print and electronic communications to raise awareness of and engagement with diversity programs for pre-college and undergraduate students in engineering.
 She enjoys cooking elaborate meals, listening to podcasts, seeing live music, and playing table-top games.